The Institute of Political Science offers for exchange students a great range of courses taught in German and in English.

 You can find a list of all courses offered in the different study programmes in the course catalogue (look for the entries below “Fachbereich 08: Sozialwissenschaften” for the social science courses).
 A list of courses taught in English is available here:

-Please note that complete course lists usually are not available before August for the Winter Semester and before February for the Summer Semester.
+Please note that complete course lists usually are not available before August for the Winter Semester and not before before February for the Summer Semester.

 A list of courses for previous semesters is available here: